 I’m no gourmet chef, and, honestly, eating is more of something I do because I have to than because I want to.
-Even so, I’ve been making efforts to make more of my own meals, as I mentioned in a prior post.
+Even so, I’ve been making efforts to make more of my own meals.

 What I’ve found is that cooking something fairly edible, and even healthful, doesn’t have to take a ton of time, and it’s kind of fun to experiment.
 I’ve had some disasters, but my first culinary delight is what I call “Brussels Sprout Hash.”
 (Did I mention that I adore Brussels sprouts?)